yale8848/ratelimiter/README.md

-## reatelimiter is wrapper token-bucket and count-limit by golang
+## ratelimiter is wrapper token-bucket and count-limit by golang

 ## single instance